PacktPublishing/Kubernetes-Secrets-Handbook/ch01/example02/readme.md

 ```

 ### Access my secret
 Now that we have create a secret for an API token, we need to access it from our ```Pod```.
 There are multiple ways to consume secrets that are either in Kubernetes or outside.
-Let's have a look one of the in-cluster approach using standard environment variables.
+Let's update our previous workflow to include the Secret part.

 ```mermaid
 sequenceDiagram